PaulAHMedley/fishblicc/README.md

 - phi the over-dispersion parameter of the counts in the length bins for the negative binomial.

-The following additional fixed parameters are required to calculate the
+The following additional fixed parameters for each growth group are required to calculate the SPR:
-SPR:

 - $L_m$ (and $L_s$) for the maturity at 50% (and steepness) for a
   logistic maturity curve.